Monitors - New UI

 Result translation (text values) | Select this check box to be able to configure a key to translate the output into a more easily understood string.
 Once the check box is selected, you can enter a key.
 For example: 1=OK,2=Bad.
 Result translations are not used to raise alerts.
 Alerts are raised from the original values.
 NOTE Result translation can only be used to convert numerical responses to text strings.
 A text string cannot be translated to read a different text string. |

 Display name | Enter a display name.
-It will appear in the description of the monitor on the Device > Monitor > Monitors page in the legacy UI and in the Device Summary > Monitors card in the New UI. |
+It will appear in the description of the monitor in the Monitors card on the device summary page.
+Refer to Monitors in Device summary. |

 Format Data as | Specify how to format the data.
 Select any of the following formats: • % • GB • MB • KB • bytes • days • hours • minutes • seconds • ms • ticks • C • F The selected format will be appended to the end of the data returned by the monitor. |